-When moving the JAMS Scheduler to a new server, the first step is to submit a request for a new licence.
-When submitting this request, be sure to include the new server name and the name of the server being replaced.
+- Submit a request for a new license.
+When submitting this request, include the new server name and the name of the server being replaced.

 exec sp_grantlogin @loginame='YourDomain\YourMachineName$' exec sp_grantdbaccess @loginame='YourDomain\YourMachineName$', @name_in_db='JAMSMachine2' exec sp_addrolemember @rolename='JAMSApp', @membername='JAMSMachine2'

 Services running as a Domain Account on the old JAMS Scheduler

 If the JAMS Scheduler and JAMS Server services are running as a domain account on the old JAMS Scheduler, see Change the Account Running JAMS for more information.
 The section under "Database Security Requirements" can be omitted because the database already has the provisions for the domain account to have access.

 If the C:\Program Files\MVPSI\JAMS\Scheduler\Common.config on the old Scheduler is using SQL Authentication, then no additional database permissions should be required.

 Otherwise, add the new machine account to the JAMSApp role in the database.

 Stop the JAMS Services on the old JAMS Scheduler